alii13/Hydration-hero/README.md

 ### Detailed Description for Store
 **Stay hydrated and healthy with the most customizable water reminder extension!**

-Water Reminder helps you build lasting hydration habits with smart notifications, daily tracking, and flexible scheduling options.
+WaterMinder helps you build lasting hydration habits with smart notifications, daily tracking, and flexible scheduling options.
 Perfect for busy professionals, students, athletes, and anyone looking to improve their health.

 **Key Features:**
 ✓ Customizable reminder intervals (1-60 minutes)